How wonderful would it be if we never become unhappy? As they say, it would be in the heavens.

-Emotions and feeling are always fleeting.
+Emotions and feelings are always fleeting.
 Nothing lasts forever.
-And even in the our moments of deepest despair, there will always be a new tomorrow, a new light that pervades.
+And even in our moments of deepest despair, there will always be a new tomorrow, a new light that pervades.

-And when that new light does shine through, it warmer, brighter, and more healing than ever before.
-We feel that light shine upon us with an entirely new appreciation for it — that’s the beauty of our every-changing emotions.
+And when that new light does shine through, it is warmer, brighter, and more healing than ever before.
+We feel that light shine upon us with an entirely new appreciation for it — that’s the beauty of our ever-changing emotions.

 This has become quite a common saying.
 But where did it originate from?

 Many can accurately say that the sentiment of this quote has come from an endless series of events, experienced by nearly everyone in the world.
 And they are completely right; this sentiment is indeed comforting and, at times, life-saving.